Morris Meister

-Dr. Morris Meister (1895 - 1975) was a science educator and administrator who was the founder and first principal of the Bronx High School of Science as well as the first president of Bronx Community College.
+Morris Meister (1895 - 1975) was a science educator and administrator who was the founder and first principal of the Bronx High School of Science as well as the first president of Bronx Community College.
 He is noteworthy for his support and application of laboratory-based methods in science education as well as interdisciplinary study.

 Early life and education

 Morris Meister was born on October 20, 1895, in Gonietz, Poland to Harris Meister and Jennie (Kolovsky) Meister.
 The Meister family moved to Manhattan's Lower East Side when Morris was 7 years old.
 He attended the City College of New York, where he became a member of Phi Beta Kappa.
 His doctoral thesis at the Teachers College of Columbia University in 1921, The Educational Value of Certain After-school Materials and Activities in Science, focused on the role of science related toys in science education.

 Meister married Florence Suzi Glickstein, a music teacher, in 1921.
 They had two children, Anna Meister Burton, a psychoanalyst, and Alton Meister, a noted biochemist.